 NFT creators can make a buzz about NFTs by creating educational videos and using social media to share the benefits of NFTs.
 Since most people are unaware of how NFTs work or what profit they can get by buying them, educational videos are a great way to inform people about the benefits of NFTs.
 Moreover, by targeting different spheres, you can increase the selling price of your NFTs.

-NFTs Can be Stored in Cloud Services
+Storing NFTs in Cloud Services

 NFTs are digital assets that are uniquely identifiable, portable, and secure.
 The technology has many potential applications for businesses, including personal identity management.
 By tokenizing a person’s documents, birth certificates, and death certificates, NFTs can help protect against identity theft.
 In addition to protecting personal information, NFTs can also help keep business transactions secure.